 “‘We’ll jump off the Michigan Boulevard bridge together.’
 The thought had really caught Jane’s fancy.
 ‘Some early Spring afternoon, I think, Isabel, when the ice is just out of the river and the first sea-gulls have come and the water’s running very clear and green.
 We’ll climb upon the parapet together – which will be difficult as we’ll both be a little infirm – and take a last look down the boulevard, thinking of how it was once just Pine Street.
 We’ll shut our eyes and remember the old square houses and the wide green yards and the elm trees, meeting over the cedar-block pavement.
 We’ll remember the yellow ice wagons, Isabel, and the Furnesses’ four-in-hand, and the bicycles, and the hurdy-gurdies and our front steps on summer evenings.
 And then we’ll take hands and say ‘Out, brief candle!’ and jump!'”
 (458)

-1931 was apparently the first year that the Pulitzer Board considered revising the language of the Pulitzer Prize from the controversial “wholesome” criteria to grant the award “for the best novel published during the year by an American author.”
-In 1931, the jury selected three novels for finalists: Margaret Ayer Barnes’s Years of Grace, Elizabeth Maddox Robert’s The Great Meadow, and Dorothy Canfield’s The Deepening Stream.
+This was apparently the first year that the Pulitzer Board considered revising the language of the Pulitzer Prize again to simply reflect “the best novel published during the year by an American author.”
+In 1931, the jury selected three novels for finalists: Margaret Ayer Barnes’s Years of Grace, Elizabeth Madox Robert’s The Great Meadow, and Dorothy Canfield’s The Deepening Stream.
 The recommendation letter placed Barnes’s Years of Grace in “first place because of its vivid and interesting presentation of the change in character and mores throughout three generations of an American family.”
-The Pulitzer committee accepted their recommendation and awarded the prize to Years of Grace while also praising both finalists, as well.
+Albert Paine also included a secondary personal choice in his report: Mothers Cry by Helen Grace Carlisle.
+The Pulitzer Advisory Board accepted their recommendations and awarded the prize to Years of Grace while also praising both finalists, as well.

 - Robert Morss Lovett (1870-1956) was a Bostonian who studied at Harvard.
 He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was a political activist –he was accused of being a communist by the Dies Committee which forced him out of his secretary position.
 He was often on the frontlines of left-leaning picket lines, and helped launch the careers of several young writers, including John Dos Passos.
 In later years, his wife became a close friend and associate of Jane Addams and the couple lived at Hull House for a spell.